Blaizzy/mlx-embeddings/docs/Manpage.md

 ### `sh` [*`--env`*`=`] [*`--cmd`*`=`] [*`file`*]

-Homebrew's build environment.
-This environment uses years-battle-hardened build logic to help your `./configure && make && make install` and even your `gem install` succeed.
+Enter an interactive shell for Homebrew's build environment.
+Use years-battle-hardened build logic to help your `./configure && make && make install` and even your `gem install` succeed.
 Especially handy if you run Homebrew in an Xcode-only configuration since it adds tools like `make` to your `PATH`